mhs/t2-allocation/README.md

     grunt deploy:production

-The app can be accessed [here](http://t2-allocation.herokuapp.com).
+The app can be accessed [here](http://t2allocation.neo.com).

+### Staging

+The staging environment is identical to the production environment, but is deployed with:

+    grunt deploy:staging

+and can be accessed [here](http://t2allocation-staging.neo.com).

 ## Running api-mock server